Discover The Crawford Genealogical Center and Museum

 Calling All Descendants of Henry Rutherford Crawford!

-We are excited to announce that the Crawford Family Historical Museum is open to all descendants and spouses of descendants from Henry Rutherford Crawford, born in 1811 in Tennessee and passed away in 1837 in Texas.
+We are excited to announce that the Crawford Family Historical Museum is open to all descendants and spouses of descendants from Henry Rutherford Crawford, born in 1811 in Tennessee and arrived in Texas in 1837 in Texas.
 For more information, please reach out to Christi Crawford Ellard via email at Cellard@cfhmtx.org.
 We look forward to connecting with you!

 A Mission of Cultural Preservation